roidelapluie/blog/content/pages/disclaimer.md

 ## Security

 The SSL certificate is emitted by [Comodo](https://www.comodo.com/).
 They don't have the RSA private key.
-The site is ranked A on [Qualys SSL Labs tester](https://www.ssllabs.com/ssltest/analyze.html?d=roidelapluie.be&hideResults=on).
+The site is ranked A+ on [Qualys SSL Labs tester](https://www.ssllabs.com/ssltest/analyze.html?d=roidelapluie.be&hideResults=on).

 The DNS records are signed with DNSSEC, and there are TLSA records with the certificates.